Close Menu

 What safety measures are dental offices taking to protect patients?

 Dental offices are taking numerous precautions, including pre-appointment screenings, enhanced PPE, improved ventilation, rigorous disinfection, social distancing, and telehealth consultations.
-(See Also: Is It Safe To Visit Cuba As An American?
-What You Need To Know)
+(See Also: St Thomas Safe to Visit?
+Is It Worth The Risk)

 What are the benefits of visiting the dentist during COVID-19?